Investigating Membership Inference Attacks under Data Dependencies: Preliminaries

 \subsection{Membership Inference Attacks}

 Though useful for solving classification tasks, machine learning models are subject to various privacy attacks.
 In this work we focus on the Membership Inference Attack (MIA), whose goal is to determine whether or not a specific data point $z$ was included in the training set of a target model $a$.
 This attack is particularly dangerous when the model is trained on sensitive data, where an individual's inclusion or exclusion in the dataset could reveal sensitive or compromising information to an attacker.
-MIAs are related to property inference attacks~\cite{Ganju_2018}, but are fundamentally different.
-In a property inference attack, the goal of the attacker is to infer some property of the training set that the model producer did not intend to share (i.e., a property common to all training set samples), whereas the goal of an MIA is to infer whether or not a particular sample was in the training set.
+MIAs are related to property inference attacks~\cite{Ganju_2018,ateniese2013hacking,mahloujifar2022property}, but are fundamentally different.
+In a Property Inference Attack (PIA), the goal of the attacker is to infer some property of the training set that the model producer did not intend to share (i.e., a property common to all training set samples), whereas the goal of an MIA is to infer whether or not a particular sample was in the training set.
+We discuss the relationship to PIAs further in Section~\ref{sec:disc}.

 We use $\Att$ to denote a membership inference attack.
 Typically, an MIA receives the target model $a$ and a data point $z$, and knows the training mechanism $A$ and some statistical information about the training data (e.g., $\dist$ or $\distn$).
 The attack outputs a bit, which is $\Att=0$ when it decides that $z$ is a member, and $\Att=1$ when it decides it is a non-member.
 Two of the most well-known membership inference attacks are the proposals by Shokri et al.~\cite{shokri2016membership} and Yeom et al.~\cite{yeom2017privacy}.
 The \emph{\shokri}~by Shokri et al.~\cite{shokri2016membership} uses public data to train a set of shadow models, designed to mimic the target model's functionality.
 Then, it trains an additional attack model to identify the membership status of a sample using outputs from the shadow models.
 The \emph{\yeom}~by Yeom et al.~\cite{yeom2017privacy} assumes that the adversary has access to the loss function of the target model as well as the distribution of the loss on the private training data.
 Given a data sample $z$ and the model $a$, the attack queries the model to obtain the loss of $z$, and decides that $z$ is a member if its loss is below a threshold computed from the distribution information.
 A weaker variant of this attack assumes the adversary only knows the expected loss of the training set, and uses this value as decision threshold.